Configuring models

 path

-Default: The model type
+Default: The model type.

-is used to query the model.
+The path is used to query the model.
 It defaults to the model's type.

 In an HTTP API, it is used as the endpoint.
 In a SQL database, it would be the table.